proycon/clam/docs/source/serviceconfiguration.rst

 -  ``CUSTOMHTML_PROJECTFAILED`` - This text will be included in the project view when an error occurred while running the project

+-  ``CUSTOMCSS`` - This may hold custom CSS styling hat will be applied to the interface.

 As the HTML text will be embedded on the fly, take care *not* to include any headers.
 Only tags that go within the HTML ``body`` are permitted!
 Always use the utf-8 encoding and well-formed xhtml syntax.